 The Gallatin City-County Health Department recommends that the public avoid swimming in waters containing a green, floating scum of algae.
 We also recommend that you do not allow domestic animals (livestock and pets) to drink water containing this green algal scum.
-In Gallatin County, harmful algal blooms have occurred in the past at Hebgen Lake, and the deaths of domestic animals have been attributed to ingestion of water during those harmful algal blooms.
-Hebgen Lake is routinely monitored to detect the presence of any harmful algal blooms.
+In Gallatin County, harmful algal blooms have occurred in the past at Hebgen Lake and Hyalite Reservoir.
+The deaths of domestic animals have been attributed to ingestion of water.
+Hebgen Lake and Hyalite Reservoir are routinely monitored to detect the presence of any harmful algal blooms.

-For more information, see the Montana Department of Environmental Quality’s Toxic Algae Factsheet.
+For more information, see the Montana Department of Public Health & Human Service’s Harmful Algal Bloom website.

 • Email HAB@mt.gov